 - the main similarities/differences between intrapreneurship and entrepreneurship (more specific articles will follow soon)

 This one is to give you an overall understanding of the term intrapreneurship.

-My definition of intrapreneurship - what it means to me working as an intrapreneur
+My definition of intrapreneurship - what it means to be an intrapreneur

-Finding a definition for this term can be challenging.
+Finding a definition of this term can be challenging.
 Other designations such as research and development, innovation, corporate entrepreneurship, corporate venturing etc. make it even more difficult to find an all-encompassing explanation of ‘intrapreneurship’.
-Additionally, appropriate and up-to-date literature on this topic is hard to find.
-For this reason I started to develop my own definition of intrapreneurship which is the following:
+Additionally, the appropriate and up-to-date literature on this topic is hard to find.
+For this reason, I started to develop my own definition which is the following:

 Intrapreneurship is the art of creating, implementing and scaling innovation projects (incremental, evolutionary or radical) within existing organizations,